We offer a range of memberships to suit you.

-Inaugural Gerhard Sedlmayr lecture to honour the achievments of this German aviation pioneer (1891-1952).
+Inaugural Gerhard Sedlmayr Lecture to honour the achievements of this German aviation pioneer (1891-1952).
 He dedicated his life to the design and manufacture of aircraft safety equipmant -

 This RAeS Named Lecture was established in 1990 to honour Sir Thomas Sopwith CBE, Hon FRAeS.
 In the years prior to World War I, Sopwith became England’s premier aviator and established the first authoritative test pilot school in the world.
 He also founded England’s first major flight school.
 Between 1912 and 1920 Sopwith’s Company produced over 16,000 aircraft of 60 types.